arondeparon/dilemma.wtf/resources/dilemmas/instagram.md

-Liking a very old photo while stalking someone's Instagram
+Liking a very old photo while stalking an ex's Instagram